emmercm/www/src/blog/_brew-old-versions.md

 _Note: you can use the command `brew edit homebrew/local/zstd@1.5.5` to edit the formula file in case of build failures.
 In the case of Zstd v1.5.5, I needed to add `-DCMAKE_POLICY_VERSION_MINIMUM=3.5` to the `cmake` command._

-Typically `brew install` will create necessary symlinks, but if you already have the formula then you'll need to follow the instructions to overwrite the symlinks:
+Typically `brew install` will create necessary symlinks, but if you already have the formula installed then you'll need to follow the printed instructions to overwrite the symlinks:

 ```shell
 brew link --overwrite zstd@1.5.5
 ```

+## Uninstallation

 If you later want to swap back to the latest version, run the commands: